Licensed Practical Nurses (LPN) vs. Registered Nurses (RN)

 What Does an RN Do?

-Registered nurses work fairly independently in their practice without the constant supervision of a healthcare provider.
+Registered nurses work more independently in their practice without the constant supervision of a healthcare provider.
 States may provide RNs with nursing diagnostic privileges.
-That said, they cannot give a medical diagnosis or prescribe medication and treatments.
+However, they cannot give a medical diagnosis or prescribe medication and treatments.

-Much like LPNs, the role of an RN depends on where they work and their credentials.
+Much like LPNs, the role of an RN depends on where they work.
 They may:

 • Record medical histories and symptoms

-• Teach patients and families about medication side effects, postsurgical care, and/or the management of illnesses or injuries
+• Teach patients and families about medication side effects, postsurgical care, and the management of illnesses or injuries

 • Educate people on disease processes, healthcare management, and disease prevention